davidwrede/chef-web-docs-1/includes_server_ldap/includes_server_ldap_test.rst

    * - ``ldap['login_attribute']``
      - Defaults to ``SAMAccountName``

-And then from a front end machine (in a high availability or tiered configuration) or from the |chef server| in a standalone configuration, run the following command.
+And then from a front end machine (in a high availability or tiered configuration) or from the Chef server in a standalone configuration, run the following command.
 Be sure to replace the uppercase placeholders with the values for your organization:

 .. code-block:: bash